Deveshree101/loan-default-prediction-analytics/README.md

 ### **Context**

 Predicting loan repayment is challenging when borrowers lack formal credit histories ,the project analyzes borrower data to uncover patterns that can guide smarter lending decisions.
 This project simulates a fintech startup lending scenario .
 It focuses on understanding the factors that influence a borrower’s repayment behaviour.
-The goal of the project is to generate insights from data and help companies become aware of the defaulters well in advance. **⇱Read detailed context**
+The goal of the project is to generate insights from data and help companies become aware of the defaulters well in advance.
+[Read Detailed Context](Detailed_Context.md)

 ### Problem Statement